qsoon/EVA2023/README.md

 - (C3) 3-dim joint probability prediction of exceedance events
 - (C4) 50-dim joint probability prediction of exceedance events

-To access more detailed information about the challenge, please refer to the "Instructions" folder.
+To access more detailed information about the challenge, please refer to the "instructions" folder.